Where to Retrace Hamilton’s Act 1 in National Parks

 The historical references in the first act of “Hamilton: An American Musical” go beyond the five national parks shared here.
 While these parks set the stage for the action depicted in the show’s first half, songs also reference events commemorated in other national parks.
 For example, as General George Washington remembers in “History Has Its Eye on You:” “I led my men straight into a massacre. / I witnessed their deaths firsthand,” he alludes to the defeat suffered at what is now Fort Necessity National Battlefield – the location of the opening action of the French and Indian War in 1754.

 This rich well of historical references is part of the appeal of the broadway hit to history and national park buffs alike.
 “Hamilton: An American Musical” animates the story of a forgotten Founding Father through song, just as national parks bring to life the settings where history unfolded.
 “Hamilton” and national parks connect us, through music and place, to the people who shaped the course of our nation when it was, like Hamilton in the first act, “young, scrappy, and hungry."

-If you’re looking for the parks referenced in Act 2 of “Hamilton,” you’re just going to have to “wait for it” - check back soon!
+If you’re looking for the parks referenced in Act 2 of “Hamilton,” no need to “wait for it” - find it here!